 Reuben has developed a wide range of experience as a health practitioner.
 He studied medical herbalism in Colorado, Thai yoga massage in Thailand, and completed a YTT on his most recent trip to India.
 He draws on his experience in these fields to form a unique teaching style, and enjoys sharing this ancient healing art with his local community.

 Beth's taught classes at School Street Yoga for several years, leading classes in Kundalini yoga, hatha yoga, yoga nidra meditation, chakra yoga and in the Trauma Center's trauma sensitive yoga method.
 Her specialty classes focus on mantra, meditation and freeing up space in the body through a practice that encourages micro-movement and choice-making.

 Emily Widor has been in love with yoga since being introduced to the practice at School Street Yoga in 2009.
 She loves the relationship that yoga has facilitated between herself and her body and strives to help others develop this sense of awareness to their own Self.
 Emily is a mom and loves teaching yoga, and working with moms and babies!
 She is 200 hour Hatha yoga teacher certified and also has an additional certification in Baby and Me yoga.

 Jeff started and facilitates the free meditation circle at School Street Yoga on Wednesday nights, 7-8 PM, open to all.
-He sometimes teaches introductory meditation classes at School Street Yoga through MaineGeneral Mecial Center's Healthy Living Resource Center and sometimes co-teaches meditation through Adult Education with his wife, yoga teacher Jeri Wilson.
-Jeff is a psychologist in his day job with over 25 years of experience specializing in anxiety and health psychology ("mind-body" issues involving interactions of health, behavior, and emotions).
-He practices meditation daily and yoga 2 - 3 times per week.
+He sometimes teaches introductory meditation classes at School Street Yoga through MaineGeneral Medical Center's Healthy Living Resource Center and sometimes co-teaches meditation through Adult Education with his wife, yoga teacher Jeri Wilson.